thanasisn/SDR_enhancement_LAP/article/article.md

 clear sky threshold was observed on
 28\ October 2016.
-In the following sections we are discussing the long-term trends and variability of the CE events as well as of the corresponding OIR and excess irradiation.
+In the following sections we are discussing the long-term trends and variability of the CE events as well as of the corresponding OI and excess irradiation.

 ## Long-term trends